anoma/whitepaper/whitepaper.md

 (diagram of all architectural components)

 The logical model of Anoma operates on the basis of networked Turing machines.
+Nodes are a single class, although different roles will have different requirements.

 Taxonomy of Anoma concepts
 - Node